vtoch23/Python-Flask-Tailwind-Shopping-list/README.md

 The app uses Python and Flask, as well as Tailwind CSS for styling.

-To run, create a local database with the name "new_db" and run sql the provided sql queries .
+To run, clone repo locally, create a local database with the name "new_db" and run the provided sql queries .

 Install requirements and execute: flask --app main --debug run